paralleldrive/cuid2/README.md

 ## Comparisons

 Security was the primary motivation for creating Cuid2.
 Our ids should be default-secure for the same reason we use https instead of http.
 The problem is, all our current id specifications are based on decades-old standards that were never designed with security in mind, optimizing for database performance charactaristics which are no longer relevant in modern, distributed applications.
-In the following review, almost all of the popular ids today optimize for being k-sortable, which was important 10 years ago.
+Almost all of the popular ids today optimize for being k-sortable, which was important 10 years ago.
 Here's what k-sortable means, and why it's no longer as important is it was when we created the Cuid specification which [helped inspire current standards like UUID v6 - v8](https://www.ietf.org/archive/id/draft-ietf-uuidrev-rfc4122bis-00.html#section-11.2):

 ### Note on K-Sortable/Sequential/Monotonically Increasing Ids